chesrowe/GMDiscord/docs/06.01.2023/README.md

 # **GMDiscord**
 Welcome to the **GMDiscord** docs!
 This library provides Discord API integration for GameMaker, allowing you to create interactive and engaging experiences for your Discord community directly in GML.

-I've tried to follow the [official docs](https://discord.com/developers/docs) very closely.
+I've tried to follow the [official API docs](https://discord.com/developers/docs) very closely.

-One thing to note is that the API refers to Discord servers as *Guilds*.
+One thing to note is that the Discord API refers to Discord servers as *Guilds*.
 Any time you see a reference to a guild, that means server.

 ## **Main Features**